unicesi/amelia/examples/frascati-helloworld-rmi/README.md

 # FraSCAti helloworld-rmi

-This example runs FraSCAti 1.4 on docker and compiles and executes the helloworld-rmi project from the FraSCAti distribution.
+This example compiles and executes the helloworld-rmi project from the FraSCAti distribution.
 It requires specifying the following parameters:

 - __host__: the host name to install docker and run the container
-- __privileged-user__: a privileged user to install Docker
-- __unprivileged-user__: an unprivileged user to run the container
+- __user__: a user to open the SSH connection to the host

 By default, the project pom defines these parameters as follow:

 - host = localhost
-- privileged-user = root
-- unprivileged-user = ${user.name} # the user running maven
+- user = ${user.name} # the user running maven

 To run the example: